UnumID/Server-SDK-Typescript/README.md

 Logs level defaults to Info.
 One can set to debug for more information via the environment variable LOG_LEVEL, i.e. LOG_LEVEL=debug.
 We are using standard NPM log levels.
 More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels).

 The logs default to stdout so can be aggregated using any log provider you would like from disk.

+### Documentation
+High level technical documentation can be found [here](https://https://docs.unum.id/server-sdk) which is served via [Docusaurus](https://github.com/UnumID/UnumID.github.io).
+More detailed generated from source documentation can be found [here](https://docs.unum.id/Server-SDK-Typescript/index.html) which is served via repo specific Github pages via the /docs folder of the main branch.

+In order to generate the Typedoc documentation from the source code run the `createTypedocs.sh` script.